-The bases, methods and main hypotheses used in the valuation of significant assets on the balance sheet of VidaCaixa as at December 31, 2021 are the following:
+The bases, methods and main hypotheses used in the valuation of significant assets on the VidaCaixa's balance sheet as at December 31, 2022 are as follows:

 - Goodwill: The goodwill value in Solvency II is zero.
 The valuation adjustment carried out only generates deferred assets linked by the tax-deductible amount of the goodwill. - Advanced commissions: These assets have a value equal to zero in Solvency II. - Intangible fixed assets: These assets have a value equal to zero in Solvency II, unless they can be sold separately and it can be proven which identical or similar assets bear value.
 VidaCaixa, following a conservative criterion has not allocated an economic value to these assets and has valued them in the balance sheet at zero. - Property, plant and equipment for own use and Property (other than for own use): In Solvency II these assets are valued at fair value.
-This fair value is obtained from duly updated appraisals. - Deferred tax assets: In Solvency II, as well as in the financial statements, only those deferred tax assets for which it is likely that the Company will obtain future tax profits against which make them effective are recognised. - Participations: The amount of the participations is 99% made up of the shares in SegurCaixa Adeslas (49.92% of the capital) and in BPI VP (100% of the capital).
+This fair value is obtained from duly updated appraisals. - Deferred tax assets: In Solvency II, as well as in the financial statements, only those deferred tax assets for which it is likely that the Company will obtain future tax profits against which make them effective are recognised. - Participations: The amount of the participations is 99% made up of the shares in SegurCaixa Adeslas (49.92% of the capital), in Sa Nostra Compañía de Seguros de Vida S.A.U.
+(100% of the capital) and in BPI Vida e Pensões (100% of the capital).
 These shares are valued in accordance with the adjusted equity method established by Article 13 of the Delegated Regulation 2015/35 on Solvency: The adjusted equity method will require the participating company to value its participation in related companies based its share in the excess of assets over the liabilities of the related company.

-The adjustment of the participation valuation is not considered to be deductible, thus no deferred tax asset is associated to this adjustment.

-- Financial investments: They are valued at fair value determined in accordance with the methods put forth in the Solvency II regulation, pursuant to the following applicable hierarchy: - 1.
+- The adjustment of the participation valuation is not considered to be deductible, thus no deferred tax asset is associated to this adjustment. - Financial investments: They are valued at fair value determined in accordance with the methods put forth in the Solvency II regulation, pursuant to the following applicable hierarchy: - 1.
 First, from the listed prices in active markets. - 2.
 Second, by using valuation techniques in which the hypothesis considered correspond to observable market data, directly or indirectly, or prices listed in active markets for similar instruments. - 3.
 Third, through valuation techniques in which some of the main hypothesis are not backed by data observable in the markets.